 Comfort, Spaciousness, and Fit

-This comfortable sleeping bag provides a nice balance of spaciousness, while still offering a fairly thermally efficient design.
+This comfortable sleeping bag provides a nice balance of spaciousness interior dimensions while still offering a fairly thermally efficient design.
 From an interior space standpoint, it has a similar feel to the Western Mountaineering MegaLite and has a little more room than the The North Face Hyper Cat, Patagonia 850 Down 30, REI Co-op Igneo 25, or the Marmot Phase.
-The Cat's Meow was good for side sleepers and folks who like sleeping with their knees bent, but didn't offer as much comfort as the Nemo Salsa 30.
-The internal fabric feels average against our skin but isn't anything to write home about, nor is it as "cozy" feeling as several more expensive models.
+The Cat's Meow is good for side sleepers and folks who like sleeping with their knees up or bent, but doesn't offer as much comfort as the Sierra Designs Backcountry Bed.
+The internal fabric felt fine against our skin but isn't anything to write home about, nor is it as "cozy" feeling as several more expensive models.

 Features, Water Resistance and Design

-The Cat's Meow's full length zipper makes for easy ventilation on warmer nights and mates to zip together with any other full-length North Face Sleeping Bag.
+The Cat's Meow's full-length zipper makes for easy ventilation on warmer nights and mates by zipping together with any other full-length North Face sleeping bag.

-If the bag gets soaked, it dries exceptionally fast.
+If this bag gets soaked, it dries exceptionally fast.
 A polymer or similar proprietary treated down ("AKA water resistant down") can't even compare to most synthetics, especially in our water-resistance and drying-time tests.
-During our testing, the Heatseeker Pro insulation dries in roughly a quarter the amount of time as treated down.
+During our testing, the Heatseeker Guide insulation dries in roughly a quarter the time as treated down.

-The Cat's Meow is great for general purpose backpacking, car camping or summertime mountaineering.
-It has been our go-to bag for big wall climbing for both spring and fall routes on El Captain or other similar walls in Yosemite or Zion for over a decade now.
+The Cat's Meow is great for general purpose backpacking, car camping, or summertime mountaineering and has been our go-to bag for big wall climbing on El Captain or other similar walls in Yosemite or Zion for over a decade now.
 It's also a review team favorite synthetic bag for extended kayak camping trips in the Pacific Northwest, British Columbia, and Alaska.
 However, now the The North Face Hyper Cat takes its place where weight and packed size are more important than comfort or ventilation needs.
 The Cats' Meow is still superior on car camping, mid-summer backpacking, and kayak trips where weight and bulk are less of an issue and comfort can be prioritized more.